 This permit and the authorization to discharge shall expire at midnight, [insert ~5 years from date of signature].
 The permittee shall not discharge after the above date of expiration.
 In order to receive authorization to discharge beyond the date of expiration, the permittee shall submit such information and forms as are required by the EPA no later than 180 days prior to the above date of expiration.

-The permit shall become effective upon the date of signature.
+This permit shall become 30 days after the date of signature.
+Signed and Dated , 2020